hafizbahtiar/my-console/docs/APPWRITE_DB_CUSTOMERS.md

 ## Data Validation Rules

-### User ID
+### User ID (Relationship)
-- Required, max 128 characters
+- Required relationship attribute
 - Must match the authenticated Appwrite user ID
-- Must be unique (one customer record per user)
+- Must be unique (one customer record per user) - enforced by unique index
 - Immutable after creation
 - This is the primary key for self-service access
+- When creating: Use user `$id` as the relationship value
+- When querying: Can use relationship queries to populate user data

 ### Name
 - Required, max 200 characters